 Blood Supply and Lymphatics

-The sartorius is innervated by the femoral nerve, which is supplied by the nerve roots L2, L3, and L4.
+The sartorius is innervated by the femoral nerve, which receives its nerve supply from nerve roots L2, L3, and L4.
 The femoral nerve innervates both the hip flexor and quadriceps muscle groups.
 The femoral nerve (motor divisions and branches) innervates the following muscles:

-- Typically gets its innervation via the femoral nerve, although the obturator nerve is known to also provide additional innervation via cadaveric studies
+- Typically receives its innervation via the femoral nerve, although through cadaveric studies, it is now known that the obturator nerve also provides additional innervation.

 - Quadriceps muscle group (rectus femoris, vastus medialis, vastus lateralis, vastus intermedius)